 Bikepark Map

-In the park, in addition to the 6 routes, you can also find a pump track, 5 MTB trails, and kids can try adrenaline cycling in the so-called "kid park".
+You can find the map of the bike park below.
+In the park, in addition to the six routes, you can also find a pump track with 5 MTB trails, and kids can try adrenaline cycling in the so-called "kid park".

 Trails

 Most of the trails run through the woods, and in the meantime, you have to take turns and you can find ramps placed here and there.
-In the meantime, it is also worth looking in front of the wheel, as the terrain is made exciting by roots and small stones.
+In the meantime, it is also worth looking in front of the wheel, as the terrain is exciting by roots and small stones.

 • The first one: 2.4 km, 350 m descent